mpalitto/HomeHacks/README.md

 Measure total draw current consuption for my condo, current than gets dispalyed by a current monitor display, and if the current value gets higher than a threshold a dico light turns on to alarm the ppl around

 * current sensor (managed by ESP12 NODE MCU) connects throug WIFI to home server
+* Home Server (Linux OrangePi) hosting server side scripts
-* home server reads current value and send value to LED Matrix Display  (managed by ESP12 NODE MCU)
+* home server reads current values and send them to LED Matrix Display  (managed by ESP12 NODE MCU)
 * home server checks for threshold and eventually turns Rotating Disco Light as an alarm (using sONOFF)

 ### FILEs: (see CurrentAlarm folder)